Data in machine learning: collection, types and structure

 Data collection is the process of collecting data from various sources.

-When I start machine learning projects generically I search on Kaggle, huge machine-learning community on which you can find high-quality datasets on various topics.
+When I start machine learning projects generically I search on Kaggle, a huge machine-learning community on which you can find high-quality datasets on various topics.

 Dataset and features